Paul Geregye: After the Mongol invasion

 Paul participated in the Battle of the Leitha River on 15 June 1246, where Béla IV defeated the Austrian troops and Frederick the Quarrelsome was also killed.
 Paul severely injured in the battle and was captured by the enemy alongside his seven companions.
 The Austrians kept them prisoners until Paul paid 1,000 marks as ransom for all of them.
 Following this Paul returned to Hungary.
 Around September 1248, he was installed Judge royal for the second time.
 He held the dignity for six years, until April 1254, when he was replaced by Henry I Kőszegi from the gens Héder.
 In this capacity, Paul was entrusted by his king with the task of reconstituting the domains of the royal fortresses throughout the entire kingdom in 1248.
 He also served as ispán of Zala County between 1248 and 1255.

 By 1236, he already possessed Jenő (today Ineu, Romania) along the northern bank of Sebes-Körös (Crișul Repede) river.
-On 21 January 1249, Béla IV donated Zsadány, Okány, Kér (Cheriu) and Bölcsi across the Körös River to Paul.
+On 21 January 1249, Béla IV donated Zsadány, Okány, Kér (Cheriu) and Bölcsi across the Körös to Paul.
 He also received Berettyó (after this he was also titled as "Lord of Berettyó"), Szaránd and Almás among others.
 In Kraszna County, he also became owner of Zovány, Valkó and Nagyfalu.
 Accordingly, he was granted ten, four and three estates in Bihar, Szolnok and Kraszna counties, respectively.
 The majority of his acquisitions laid in the region Kalotaszeg (Țara Călatei) – Bikal (Bicălatu), Füld (Fildu), Almás (Almașu) –, southeast of Várad (present-day Oradea in Romania) – Kér (Cheriu), Szaránd (Sărand), Hájó (Haieu) – and southwestern part of Bihar County (the aforementioned Berettyó lordship).
 Paul was also granted Gyarak (Ghiorac).
 In Szolnok County, Paul became the owner of Kozárvár (Cuzdrioara), Tűrtő (near present-day Mezőtúr) and a large portion in the town Szolnok.
 In Kraszna County, he was granted Zovány (Zăuan), Nagyfalu (Nușfalău) and Valkó (Văleni), which laid along the border with Bihar County.
 According to historian Attila Zsoldos, no logical system can be discovered for property acquisitions: Béla IV donated all freely donable property to Paul in the aforementioned counties.
 Following the Mongol invasion, Béla IV abandoned the ancient royal prerogative to build and own castles, promoting the erection of nearly 100 new fortresses by the end of his reign.
 When retired from politics, Paul built Sólyomkő (now in Aleșd, Romania) and Adorján Castle, and presumably the fort of Valkó.